MarkMLl/tang_nano_as_shipped/README.md

 # tang_nano_as_shipped
 A close approximation of the demo code on Sipeed Tang Nano boards as shipped.

-<pre>/* I've not been able to find the source of the bitstream which is preloaded  */
+<pre>/* When I wrote this, I had not been able to find the source of the bitstream */
-/* onto the Sipeed Tang Nano "Little Bee" demo board.
-This is notable for     */ /*                                                                            */ /*       * Cycling its LEDs in the sequence off-G-B-R by sequencing each low  */ /*       * Cycle time is measured to be 4.19 seconds                          */
+/* which is preloaded onto the Sipeed Tang Nano "Little Bee" demo board (it   */ /* has since turned up, the link in Sipeed's documentation was broken).
+This  */ /* is notable for                                                             */ /*                                                                            */ /*       * Cycling its LEDs in the sequence off-G-B-R by sequencing each low  */ /*       * Cycle time is measured to be 4.19 seconds                          */